Europe's oldest polar bear Katjuscha, passes away at Berlin Zoo | DW | 27.12.2021

 According to the zoo, at the age of 37, she was considered to be the oldest female polar bear in captivity in Europe.

-The zoo gave notice of Katjuscha's death in a Twitter post which read: "Farewell Katjuscha!
+The zoo gave notice of Katjuscha's death in a Twitter post that read: "Farewell Katjuscha!
 After almost four decades in Berlin Zoo we have had to bid farewell to our Katjuscha."

-It was there many years later that she would live with one the city's star attractions, Knut, who was born in captivity in 2006.
-Knut became particularly famous ashe was hand-reared by zoo keepers after his mother rejected him and his brother, who did not survive.
+It was there many years later that she would live with one of the city's star attractions, Knut, who was born in captivity in 2006.
+Knut became particularly famous as he was hand-reared by zoo keepers after his mother rejected him and his brother, who did not survive.

 He would become a major drawcard for the zoo, but died after just four years with a brain condition.